hyperledger-archives/sawtooth-rfcs/README.md

 Some accepted RFCs represent vital changes that need to be implemented right away.
 Other accepted RFCs can represent changes that can wait until some arbitrary developer feels like doing the work.
-Every accepted RFC has an associated issue tracking its implementation in the Sawtooth JIRA issue tracker; thus that associated issue can be assigned a priority via the triage process that the team uses for all issues related to Sawtooth.
+Every accepted RFC has an associated issue tracking its implementation in the Ursa JIRA issue tracker; thus that associated issue can be assigned a priority via the triage process that the team uses for all issues related to Ursa.

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author (like any other developer) is welcome to post an implementation for